German-Czech Chamber of Industry and Commerce

 The German-Czech Chamber of Industry and Commerce (DTIHK) is located in Prague and belongs to the worldwide network of German Chambers of Commerce Abroad.
 The Association of German Chambers of Industry and Commerce is the respective umbrella organisation.
 The DTIHK employs some 40 people and has about 670 voluntary members which makes it the largest bilateral Chamber of Commerce Abroad in the Czech Republic.
 AHK Services s.r.o. is the chambers service society and a wholly owned subsidiary of the DTIHK.

 History

 In 1993 the DTIHK was founded as replacement of the Delegation of the German Economy in the Czech Republic.
 In the beginning, the chamber had 191 member companies.
 This number doubled until 1998.
 In the following year, the DTIHK moved to their new offices at Wenceslas Square.
 In 2010, the service society AHK Services s.r.o. was founded as a wholly owned subsidiary.
-One year later, the DTIHK signed a cooperation agreement to open a shared regional office in Pilsen with the IHK Regensburg for Upper Palatinate/Kehlheim.
+One year later, the DTIHK signed a cooperation agreement to open a shared regional office in Plzeň with the IHK Regensburg for Upper Palatinate/Kehlheim.
 In 2013, the chamber celebrated its 20th anniversary.